 2) I’ve been arrested, what do I do?

-After exercising your right to remain silent – that means not answering ANY questions, even if they are about the weather, where you were coming from, where you are going, where you work, or what football team you root for, exercise your right to get an attorney.
-An experienced attorney can begin working on your case immediately, including finding out what witnesses saw, getting an investigator to track down leads, and begin the process of attacking the State’s case.
+After exercising your right to remain silent – that means not answering ANY questions, even if they are about the weather, where you were coming from, where you are going, where you work, or what football team you root for, exercise your right to get a criminal defense lawyer.
+An experienced criminal defense lawyer can begin working on your case immediately, including finding out what witnesses saw, getting an investigator to track down leads, and begin the process of attacking the State’s case.

 3) What is a Diversion Program and why should I consider it?